tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Domain list = domain names and protocol types
 - Wildcards, headers(http), SNI (https)
 - IPS Rules - Suricata compatible

+## Connection Draining

+- What happens when instances are unhealthy or deregistered
+- Normally all connections are closed and no new connections
+- Connection draining allows in-flight requests to complete
+- CLASSIC LOAD BALANCER ONLY -defined on the CLB